Our Services

 Helpful Resources

-Living with diabetic neuropathy can mask classic heart symptoms, so be alert for silent warning signs like unexplained fatigue, shortness of breath, indigestion-like discomfort, palpitations, lightheadedness, cold sweats or swelling in your legs and feet.
+Diabetic neuropathy can mask classic heart attack symptoms, making silent warning signs critical to recognize.
+Watch for unexplained fatigue, shortness of breath, indigestion-like discomfort, heart palpitations, lightheadedness, cold sweats, or swelling in the legs and feet — all of which may indicate underlying cardiovascular issues in people with diabetes.

 Living with diabetic neuropathy means your nerves aren't sending pain signals the way they should.
 While that can reduce discomfort from minor injuries, it also raises the risk of missing warning signs of heart trouble.
 People with diabetes are already at higher risk for heart disease.
 Add nerve damage into the mix, and "silent" or atypical symptoms can delay diagnosis and treatment.

 Below, we'll walk through key diabetic heart disease symptoms, explain how neuropathy can mask them, and offer practical tips for staying one step ahead.
-If you're experiencing unusual symptoms and want to understand whether they could be related to nerve damage, take Ubie's Free AI-powered Diabetic Neuropathy Symptom Checker Test to get personalized insights in just a few minutes.
+If you're experiencing unusual symptoms and want a quick health assessment, try Ubie's Free AI Symptom Checker to help identify potential causes in just a few minutes.

 Diabetic neuropathy damages sensory nerves, especially in the feet, legs, hands, and sometimes internal organs.
 When these nerves don't work properly: